nguyenvinhlinh/nguyenvinhlinh.github.io/_posts/2026-05-07-How-to-make-video-for-K1-Max-with-ffmpeg.md

 For more details, go to `http://K1_MAX_IP:8080`

 ## Step 2: Use ffmpeg command to take stream input (mjpg) and create video
+Find supportive encoder on your machine, `ffmpeg -encoders | grep 264`

 I use encoder `libvpx-vp9` to create

 ```sh